Lilith186/ProgAssig4_CourseraDataScience/README.md

-# Information about the all files of the current GitHub repo
+# Information about all files of the current GitHub repo

 1. CodeBook.md: A markdown file that describes the variables, the data, and transformations that were performed to clean up the data downloaded from: